Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Experiments

 \subsection{Case Study}

-We present three cases in Appendix \ref{sec:cases} illustrating responses to instructions in AlpacaFarm using the Llama3-8B-Instruct model.
-Case 1 represents a standard scenario where the model successfully defends against a “Naive attack.”
+We present three cases in Figure \ref{fig:cases}, demonstrating the responses to instructions in AlpacaFarm.
+Case 1 represents a standard scenario where the model successfully defends against a ``Naive'' attack.
 The LLM follows our guidance, providing responses to different instructions with corresponding tags.
 It correctly identifies and repeats the instructions to be executed.
 Case 2 is more complex, as the injected instruction is split across different tag areas.
 Here, the LLM executes the injected instruction using former tag.
-Case 3 addresses an “Ignore attack.”
+Case 3 addresses an ``Ignore'' attack.
 A key observation is that the LLM does not repeat the ignoring prompt prepended to the injected instruction.
 Furthermore, the ignoring prompt fails to mislead the model into violating the given guidance.